smcclatchy/results-reproducibility/episodes/case-studies.Rmd

 being, with an eye toward improving the culture of science.
 It is not something that we can change in a day however.
 As analysts we also can't fix some of the human or technical issues that impact an experiment.
 We can investigate study design and statistics, however, in data analysis.
+We will focus on issues with study design, misused methods, and batch effects.

 | *Factors*                  | *Examples*                                      |
 |----------------------------|-------------------------------------------------|